Trident I - Horizon Yachts Motor Yacht

 Motor Yacht

-Trident I is a custom motor yacht launched in 1999 by Horizon Yachts and most recently refitted in 2013.
+Trident I is a custom motor yacht launched in 2008 by Horizon Yachts.

 Founded in 1987, Horizon Yachts is celebrating its 30th year in 2017 as one of the largest luxury yacht builders in the world as well as the number one builder in the Asia Pacific region.